JachymT/a-level-cs-blog/Computer Systems/1.3/1.3.3/Notes.md

 ### Encryption
 Makes sure data sent is unreadable if intercepted.
 Encrypted and decrypted using keys and is using symmetrical or asymmetrical.
 Wireless security encrypts using either WEP, WPA, or WPA2.

+### Authentications
+Authentication in a network is basically user access levels.
+Require a username and password to log on, with multiple redentials (normal, admin).
+Done through the use of Smart cards and biometrics (fingerprints).

 ### Malicous software
 Worms are stand alone and self replicating.
 Viruses infect other programs or data files with the users help.